Issue #7 Contributors

 Note from the EIC

-The Argyle is back with Issue No. 6!
-We have some splendid poetry, fiction, CNF, and digital art for you this issue, including our new themed-page “Ghosts” that we are delighted to report has been our most successful themed call to date.
+The Argyle is back with Issue No. 7!
+We have some amazing poetry, fiction, CNF, digital art, and special features for you this issue, including our most popular themed-page yet, “Bucolia.”
 Who knew?

 None of this would even be possible without the amazing work and dedication of our EDITORS!!!
 Their creative voices have shaped The Argyle’s trajectory marvelously, and the magazine couldn’t be in better hands.
 We are currenlty looking for new voices and new lenses to add to our editorial team, so don’t hesitat to contact me @ eic@theargylelitmag.com to get a conversation started.